pypa/pypa.io/source/specifications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Proposals for new interoperability specifications should be formulated and
-submitted as new Informational Python Enhancement Proposals in accordance
+submitted as new Standards Track Python Enhancement Proposals in accordance
 with :pep:`1`.

 Such proposals must be accompanied by a PR against the PyPA Specifications